skip to main content

 Background

-The Subcommittee recommended that the plan outlines how and when the District will communicate with students, families and staff, how the community will be informed and invited into the conversation, and what information and data will be presented to the board.
-The Subcommittee also requested that the plan include an opportunity for input from students, parents, employees and community members, as well as clear communication to all stakeholders about what the potential impacts on each of them will be if a decision to close TIDE Academy is made.
-The Subcommittee recommended that the Board ask the Superintendent to present a proposed process at the December 10 meeting that would enable the board to make a decision by the end of February about whether to close TIDE Academy after this academic year.
+The Committee recommended that the plan outlines how and when the District will communicate with students, families and staff, how the community will be informed and invited into the conversation, and what information and data will be presented to the board.
+The Committee also requested that the plan include an opportunity for input from students, parents, employees and community members, as well as clear communication to all stakeholders about what the potential impacts on each of them will be if a decision to close TIDE Academy is made.
+The Committee recommended that the Board ask the Superintendent to present a proposed process at the December 10 meeting that would enable the board to make a decision by the end of February about whether to close TIDE Academy after this academic year.

 The process of determining the future of TIDE Academy, a small, innovative high school whose vision is to inspire students to grow academically and socially through core programs such as dual enrollment, CTE pathways, and Nucleus (the advisory program), is part of the District’s broader effort to realign resources, address enrollment shifts, and ensure long-term sustainability across all school sites.
 As the District continues to face a structural deficit, it is the organization’s responsibility, carried out through the Superintendent, to ensure that all schools and programs remain both thriving and financially sustainable so that students across the District continue to receive a high-quality education.
-A Board Subcommittee was formed at the September 10, 2025, board meeting to examine District property and enrollment trends, both rising and declining.
+A Temporary Superintendent's Committee was formed at the September 10, 2025, board meeting to examine District property and enrollment trends, both rising and declining.
 According to the 2024-25 School Accountability Report Card (SARC), approximately $39,000 is spent per student at TIDE, compared to an average of $22,467 per student at the district’s other high schools.
 The District will conduct a deeper analysis of these figures in January.

 This plan is designed to ensure that TIDE students, parents, and staff are fully informed and have a clear understanding of the process for determining the future of TIDE Academy.
 It outlines the information that will be gathered, how it will be analyzed, and how communication will occur before, during, and after key decision points.